carpet and carpets with character

 Van Besouw uses three different production techniques: knitting, weaving and tufting.
-In combination with the right choice of material, the various carpets and rugs are created.
-Each number is unique in its own way.
+The various carpets and rugs are created in combination with the right choice of material.
+Each one unique in its own way.

 Unique.
 Van Besouw is virtually the only producer of knitted carpets.

 The result: exceptional carpets with enormous pile stability.
 This translates into a long service life.